getify/foi-lang/Foi-Guide.md

 ----

-Just like with pattern matching expressions, a preceeding `!` (in place of the `?`) negates the pre-condition.
+Just like with pattern matching expressions, a preceding `!` (in place of the `?`) negates the pre-condition.
 By using this form of a pre-condition, you somewhat conform it to the typical mental model of pre-conditions (as discussed earlier).

 For example, if you want to define a function that only computes its result when the input is greater than `10`: